Shabbat Services and Programs - The below listed programs are scheduled during the year September through June

-Friday Evening Shabbat Services
+Friday Evening Kabbalat Shabbat Services

 Join us for Shabbat evening services, held every Friday evening at 6:30 pm, except for the first Friday of each month, when services begin at 6:00 pm.
-The following distinctive Kabbalat Shabbat services are scheduled each month from October through June:

 We celebrate the first Friday each month with a one-hour, intergenerational, family-friendly musical service for all ages at 6:00 pm, followed by a communal Shabbat potluck dinner.